No, it’s not my Halloween costume. Any guesses? Read on. Here’s the weekly tally:

 5 pieces of plastic from various iPod accessories packages.
 I’m forever discovering little plastic goodies while cleaning.

 1 plastic liner from a queen-size mattress cover.
 This thing had gotten all ripped up, so I just decided it was time to stop sleeping on plastic and removed the lining from the cover.
 It’s a pretty heavy hunk of plastic.

 Recyclable items used up this week but bought before the project began:

 32-oz bottle of Formula 409 all-purpose cleaner (#2 plastic).
 As I’ve mentioned before, I’ve… Read the restRead the full post.

 A lot of plastic hides in objects that many people don’t realize contain plastic: plastic that coats and lines cartons and cans and caps and lids.
 Plastic that can’t be separated from the material it’s attached to.
 Here’s a rundown of some of them.

 Paper milk cartons are lined with two layers of polyethylene, inside and out.
 Many people are under the mistaken belief that these cartons are waxed.
 In fact, although the original paperboard milk cartons were coated with paraffin wax, they haven’t contained wax since the 40′s when polyethylene became the waterproofing material of choice.

-The point is that if it’s made from paper these days, and it holds liquids, it’s generally going to be coated with plastic.… Read the restRead the full post.
+The point is that if it’s made from paper these days, and it holds liquids, it’s generally going to be coated with plastic.
+As far as I know, there’s no ice cream container that’s not coated with a petroleum-based plastic,… Read the restRead the full post.